tuya-cloudcutter/tuya-cloudcutter/INSTRUCTIONS.md

 * The script will start up an access point of its own called "cloudcutterflash", using your WiFi adapter
 * Turn the device off and on again once.
 It will enter AP mode again.
 If it doesn't, power cycle it 6 times to enter AP mode.
 The script will now make the device connect to our "cloudcutterflash" AP.
 * Once the device connects (can take up to half a minute), the script will set up your device's local access keys, and configure it to join the SSID you passed as an argument to `run_detach.sh`
+* You should see the activation requests show up in the terminal as cloudcutter configures the device
+* **Note:** If you don't see anything show up for longer than 2 minutes, power cycle the device to enter AP mode again and use one of the "SmartLife" compatible apps to instruct the device to connnect to the "cloudcutterflash" AP.
+The password for that AP is "abcdabcd" (without the " characters).
 * Your Tuya device should now be completely cut off from the cloud, and be locally controllable on your network using e.g. `tinytuya`
 * The randomly generated keys you need to connect to your device can be found in the `configured-devices` folder
 * Enjoy!